uphold/docs/_transparency.md

 Every deposit results in two entries in the ledger.
 The first records the acquisition of a liability, and the second the genesis of an asset.
 Specifically, it shows the creation of 0.5 bitcoin as an obligation to the user, plus the acquisition of 0.5 bitcoin as an asset.
+Since a deposit only adds value to the Reserve, each entry contains only the `in` side.

 <pre class="inline"><code>{
   "TransactionId": "e205b50e-6649-416d-82c1-98f0ba44dcd9",